Roshanaka9hunnidbands/Windows-Defender-Security-Blank-Screen-Fix/README.md

 2. **Run as Administrator**: Right-click on the executable file and select "Run as administrator" from the context menu.
 3. **Execution**: The script will open a command line interface and execute automatically.
 It will close by itself within 10-15 seconds.
 4. **Restart**: After the script finishes, restart your computer.
-5. **Verification**: Once your system restarts, Windows 11 Security should work as intended.
+5. **Verification**: Once your system restarts, Windows 11 Defender Security should work as intended.

 ## Important Note